No items found.

 4. What might the impact be of me writing this story?
 What could the potential impact be on the community I want to write about?

-5. Is writing a story that isn’t part of my personal experience or history possibly going to take a marginalised author’s opportunity to share their perspective on their experience and history?
+5. Is writing a story that isn’t part of my personal experience or history possibly going to take a marginalized author’s opportunity to share their perspective on their experience and history?

 6. Could my lack of lived experience and knowledge in this subject cause potential harm, however good my intentions might be?